 Rather than disappointment or failure (that I hear many women feel when needing a c section), I was feeling excitement and honestly, relief.
 We asked the doctor when we would be having the c section (assuming that it would be a few hours).
 He told us that he had to go deliver a baby and would be ready in like a half hour.
 Wow.
 Okay.
 Here we go!
-Marcello (hubby) called family while the nurses rushed around to get me prepped for surgery.
+My husband called family while the nurses rushed around to get me prepped for surgery.

 CESAREAN SECTION OPERATING ROOM

 In the operating room, they administered the numbing medication through my epidural.
 They did tests to see if I was getting numb such as seeing if I could feel cold or pricks.
 I made them repeat it a couple times to make sure I wasn't going to feel any pain!
-Marcello came into the room in all his scrubs and sat beside me behind the curtain.
+My husband came into the room in all his scrubs and sat beside me behind the curtain.
 The anesthesiologist was so nice and genuinely caring (plus he was wearing good smelling cologne haha).
 He let me know step by step what was occurring during surgery, which is what I had wanted.
 I could feel the doctor starting the incision, but it just felt like someone dragging their finger across my stomach.
 I relaxed a lot after that because I had a fear that I would feel pain even though I was not supposed to.